chaominl/chaominl.github.io/recreation.md

 I personally like wildlife a lot, so I like to go to zoo or marine life museum.
-I approve the [San Diego Zoo's goal](https://zoo.sandiegozoo.org/our-mission) to save specied around the world, you can see the link for how it works.
+I approve the [San Diego Zoo's goal](https://zoo.sandiegozoo.org/our-mission) to save species around the world, you can check the above link to see how it works.

 # 2018 San Diego Zoo